Close Menu

 • Wide air gaps between panes to dampen vibrations

-• Robust frames and seals to prevent sound leaks
+• High-quality seals and warm-edge spacer systems to prevent sound leaks

-With the right soundproof windows installed, you can drastically improve the peace and quiet inside your home environment.
+With the right soundproof windows installed, you can drastically improve the quiet inside your home environment.

 Steven Lentz